King Street Overhead Bridge

-King Street Overhead Bridge is a historic overhead bridge located at Kings Mountain, Cleveland County, North Carolina.
+King Street Overhead Bridge is a historic overhead bridge located at Kings Mountain, North Carolina.
 It was built in 1938–1939, and is a reinforced concrete Moderne-style rigid-frame vehicular bridge.
 It measures about 48 feet long and 49 feet wide and carries West King Street over the Norfolk Southern Railway railroad tracks.

 It was listed on the National Register of Historic Places in 2005.